o2r-project/o2r-bagtainers/0010/data/wd/applying_twdtw.md

 #         user       system      elapsed
 # 3.0679500000 0.0004333333 3.0651333333
 -->
-Figure shows the average \(\mu\) and standard deviation \(\sigma\) of *user's* and *producer's accuracy* based on a bootstrap simulation of 100 different data partitions using resampling-with-replacement.
+Figure shows the average *μ* and standard deviation *σ* of *user's* and *producer's accuracy* based on a bootstrap simulation of 100 different data partitions using resampling-with-replacement.
 The *user's accuracy* gives the confidence and the *producer's accuracy* gives the sensitivity of the method for each class.
 In our analysis all classes had high *user's* and *producer's accuracy*, meaning that TWDTW has high confidence and sensitivity for the classes included in the analysis.
 The average, standard deviation, and the 99% confidence interval is also shown in Table .
 <img src="applying_twdtw_files/figure-markdown_github/plot-accuracy-1.png" alt="User's Accuracy (UA) and Producer's Accuracy (PA) of the TWDTW method for land cover classification.
 The plot shows the averages and their confidence interval for 99\%."  />
 <p class="caption">
 User's Accuracy (UA) and Producer's Accuracy (PA) of the TWDTW method for land cover classification.
 The plot shows the averages and their confidence interval for 99%.